DaniellaValverde/symfony-blog/README.md

 Getting Started:
 - The script symfo.sh loads the database used in this project and starts server.
 - Pass database's username as parameter (EX: ./symfo.sh my_username)
+- Open localhost on your port (EX: localhost:8000)